 Vision statements for schools is a good way to begin writing your ICT policy for the school.
 It is a public declaration of the values of the school and is central to its ICT planning.
 Technology vision statements for education is what is needed to drive change in the classroom so that children can be equipped with the knowledge, skills and understanding required for an online and digital world.

-What are the benefits of a Vision statement for schools?
+What are the benefits of a school Vision statement?

-The benefits of effective vision statements for schools is that it will support and enhance the school’s aims in terms of teaching and learning, and management and administration.
+The benefits of effective school vision statement is that it will support and enhance the school’s aims in terms of teaching and learning, and management and administration.

 They are reliable representations of what schools stand for and requires discussions about: